List of The Transformers characters: Mini-Bots

-Other Autobots

 Dinobots

 The Dinobots are a faction of Autobots who have dinosaur alternate modes.
-The first three were created in "S.O.S.
-Dinobots" while the later two were created in "War of the Dinobots".
+The first dinosaur robots were conceived by designers at Takara as a line of Dino Robo toys in 1983.
+After being reconceived by writers in the United States and assembled as a team, the first three Dinobots appeared in the episode "S.O.S.
+Dinobots" of the Transformers cartoon series, while the latter two were created in "War of the Dinobots".
+In the Transformers cartoon series Power of the Primes, they merge into the combiner Volcanicus.

 Aerialbots

 The Aerialbots are a faction of Autobots who were created from Earth-style aircraft by Vector Sigma following Alpha Trion's sacrifice.
 They are the Autobots' first combiners faction.
+They combine to form Superion.

 Protectobots

 The Protectobots are an Autobot faction and the second of their combiner faction who are charged with protecting the humans, rescuing them, and enforcing the law.
+They combine to form Defensor.

 Female Autobots

-There are some Female Autobots in the group.
+There are some Female Autobots in the group, who had never left Cybertron.

 Technobots

 The Technobots are an Autobot faction and the third combiner group.
 They were created by Grimlock at the time he had an intelligence boost and they act like scientists.
+They combine to form Computron.

 Throttlebots

 The Throttlebots are an Autobot faction who are known for their speed and agility.

 Autobot Targetmasters

 The Targetmasters are Transformers who can transform into Weapons.
-The ones on the Autobots' side were created by the Nebulans that they befriended.
+The ones on the Autobots' side were created by the Nebulans who they befriended.